RetroPie/RetroPie-Docs/docs/Setting-Up-Wifi.md

 check automatically connect to this network (by pressing enter) and type in your wifi password where it says "key" press `F10` to save and then press `SHIFT+c` to connect and press `Q` to exit back to the terminal.

-There are some noted issues with the daemon preventing CPU speed scaling, so if that's the case you can remove wicd-curses by typing `sudo apt-get remove wicd-curses` and proceed to setup your wifi using method 2 or 3.
+There are some noted issues with the daemon using some CPU and preventing the Pi from scaling to lowest frequency, so if that's the case you can remove wicd-curses by typing `sudo apt-get remove wicd-curses` and proceed to setup your wifi using method 2 or 3.